threefoldtech/0-flist/zflist/README.md

 - Volumes
 - Readme

+In addition, any generic metadata can now be set as well.

 ## Backend

 The flist format contains only metadata about a filesystem, not the file contents.
 On theses metadata,